 What Is Anxiety?

-The feeling that is hard to describe, some people say it is like butterflies in the stomach or an unknown dread.
-This experience is what we can define as Signs and Symptoms of an Anxiety Disorder.
+The feeling is hard to describe, some people say it is like butterflies in the stomach or an unknown dread.
+This experience is what we can define as Signs and Symptoms of Anxiety Disorder.

 Often you feel anxious because of an upcoming event that makes you nervous, like giving a public speech, starting a new job, attending the first day of college, etc.